bpbond/R-data-workshop/R-data-workshop.md

 packages beforehand:
 - `dplyr` - fast, flexible tool for working with data frames
 - `plyr` - tools for splitting, applying and combining data
-- `reshape2` and `tidyr` - reshaping and tidying data
+- `reshape2` - reshaping data

-We'll also use these *data packages*:
+(These are part of what's known as the HadleyVerse.)
+We'll also use this *data package*:
-- `babynames` - names provide to the SSA 1880-2013
+- `babynames` - names provided to the SSA 1880-2013
-- `nycflights13` - 336,776 flights that departed NYC in 2013

 These can all be installed using R's `install.packages` command.